 Woodturning developed in the village before the 40th century, then became the dominant activity in the 19th century, in connection with the development of viticulture and the regional wine trade.
 Turners or "roubinetaïres" mass-produced barrel taps until the dawn of the XNUMXth century.
 They were up to XNUMX craftsmen in the village.
-The wood of the causses provided a material of choice for the turners, who made goblets, molds for buttons, bowls, then, from the XNUMXth century, taps for barrels, in particular for the barrels transporting Cahors wine by river and who contributed to the fame of the roubinétaïres of Saint-Cirq Lapopie throughout France.
+The wood of the causses provided a material of choice for the turners, who made goblets, button molds, bowls, then, from the XNUMXth century, taps for barrels, in particular for the barrels conveying the wine of Cahors by river and which contributed to the fame of the roubinétaïres of Saint-Cirq Lapopie throughout France.

 The church of Saint-Cirq Lapopie